 What Size Mattress Is Best For Couples?

 Finding the right mattress or bed size depends on how much room you need to sleep comfortably.
 This is particularly important when sleeping with a partner, as you need to ensure two people have adequate space to stretch and switch sleeping positions comfortably.
-As such, a 4ft queen size mattress is typically the minimum size for couples.
+As such, a 4ft queen size mattress or even a double bed mattress are typically the minimum sizes for couples.
 When opting for this slightly smaller size, keep an eye out for mattresses with robust edge support.
 This will maximise the sleeping area and cater to those who sleep close to the edge of the bed.